 There are many anti-VEGF drugs, including:1-4

 All of these drugs are effective for treating wet AMD.
-Each drug has a slightly different structure, but all are delivered through an injection into the eye except for faricimab-svoa and Susvimo.
-Faricimab requires a small implant to be inserted into the eye, and the drug is then injected into that device.
-Susvimo is also an implant.1-4
+Each drug has a slightly different structure, but most are delivered through an injection into the eye.
+Susvimo requires a small implant to be inserted into the eye, and the drug is then released from that implant.1-4

 What are the possible side effects of anti-VEGF drugs?

 Most of the side effects of anti-VEGF treatments come from the injection, not the medicine itself.
 And, side effects may vary some by treatment.
 The most common side effects or complications clear in a day to 1 to 2 weeks and include:5,6

 - Ache or pain in the eye that lasts a day or 2

 - Floaters that clear in about a week

 - Bruising in the white of the eye where the needle goes in